 - you are a private company that issues shares to a personal or professional connection (e.g. someone you already know or have been introduced to) and the shares are not being offered publicly; or

 - you offer the new shares to less than 20 people in a 12 month period (and the company will not raise more than $2 million in a 12 month period).

-The two groups of investors who are exempt from disclosure requirements include:
+There are also two groups of investors who are exempt from disclosure requirements:

-- professional investors, for a person who has an Australian Financial Services Licence or manages gross assets of at least $10 million.
+- manage gross assets of at least $10 million.

 3. Set your Share Price